aivtic/Phase-1-Cybersecurity-Ethical-Hacking-Internship-Labs/INT307/lab2.md

 ### Introduction

-Welcome to the DVWA XSS Solutions repository!
-This repository contains comprehensive solutions for Cross-Site Scripting (XSS) vulnerabilities in the Damn Vulnerable Web Application (DVWA).
-These solutions are meticulously provided by Nihar Rathod, also known as BugBot19.
+This lab repository contains comprehensive exercises and solutions for addressing Cross-Site Scripting (XSS) vulnerabilities in the Damn Vulnerable Web Application (DVWA).
+Designed for security professionals and enthusiasts, this lab offers hands-on experience in identifying and mitigating XSS vulnerabilities.

+Through various exercises, participants will engage with different XSS attack vectors, allowing them to strengthen their web security skills in a controlled and legal environment.

 ### Overview